 Except on Wednesdays

 St. Peter's Basilica is the grand centerpiece of the Vatican.
-Imagine walking into the biggest church you've ever seen, filled with artwork from all the famous Italian artists you learned about in school.
-Skip the lines that wait outside in St Peter's Square as you access the basilica from the inside, through a special side entrance our guides can use.
-Once inside, admire masterpieces that include the Baldacchino, La Pieta, the statue of St. Peter and more.
+Walk into the biggest church you've ever seen, filled with artwork from all the famous Italian artists.
+Skip the lines as you access the Basilica from the inside, through a special side entrance our guides can use.
+Once inside, admire masterpieces that include the Baldacchino, La Pietá, the statue of St. Peter and more.
 While it is free to enter, this guided tour helps you make the most of it, without suffering the long lines.

 Pio-Clementino Museum and Nero’s Bathtub

 If you take this tour on a Wednesday, St. Peter's Basilica is substituted with a visit to the Pio-Clementino Museum, where you'll see three of the most iconic statues in the world.
 Learn about the myths and legends associated with the Apollo Belvedere, Laocoön and His Sons and the Belvedere Torso.
 You'll also visit one of the biggest and oldest bathtubs you'll ever see, which is impossible to recreate, even today!

 We are recommended by Rick Steves for our Vatican tours!